-The exercise price of the share options is subject to adjustment in the case of rights or bonus issues, or other similar changes in the Company's share capital.
+\ The exercise price of the share options is subject to adjustment in the case of rights or bonus issues, or other similar changes in the Company's share capital.
 Pursuant to certain listing rules of the Hong Kong Stock Exchange to which members of the Genscript Group are subject to, the Company adjusted the exercise price of options granted during November 29, 2019 through December 9, 2019 to \$11.50 per share.
 Concurrent with this adjustment, the Company agreed to pay each employee holding affected share options an amount in cash representing the difference between the adjusted exercise price over the original exercise price upon exercising the share options.

-The fair value of the share options granted during the year was US\$6,666,000 (US\$9.817 each) (2019: US\$1,099,000, US\$0.294 each; 2018: US\$4,329,000, US\$0.269 each).
-The Group recognised share option expense of US\$1,905,000 (2019: US\$1,272,000, 2018: US\$704,000) during the year ended December 31, 2020.
+The fair value of the share options granted during the year ended December 31, 2021 was US\$5.7 million (US\$9.497 each) (2020: US\$6.7 million, US\$9.817 each; 2019: US\$1.1 million, US\$0.294 each).
+The Group recognized share option expense of US\$2.4 million (2020: US\$1.9 million, 2019: US\$1.3 million) during the year ended December 31, 2021.